Peregian Beach: Geography

 Peregian Beach within the Sunshine Coast Region comprises continual residential development along the eastern coastal strip of sandy beaches.
 The David Low Way passes north to south through this area.
 Development to the west is constrained by Noosa National Park.

 Peregian Beach within the Shire of Noosa is further west, bounded on the north by Lake Weyba and to the east by Noosa National Park and Murdering Creek.
 Its south-western boundary roughly follows Emu Mountain Road.
 This area is only sparsely settled.

 History

-Peregian is a Kabi Kabi word for emu or may derive from perridhan/jan meaning mangrove seeds.
+The Gubbi Gubbi (also written as Kabi Kabi) are the traditional owers of the Peregian area, who lived inland during the winter and on the coast in the summer, having a camp site near Lake Weyba.
+The name Peregian is a Kabi Kabi word for emu or may derive from perridhan/jan meaning mangrove seeds.
 Nearby Mount Peregian was formerly known as Emu Mountain.